-A no fuss, no frills portuguese cafe near Portobello Road in Notting Hill.
+A no fuss, no frills Portuguese cafe near Portobello Road in Notting Hill.
 Inside it’s a little rough around the edges and you’ll usually see a group local men sat outside smoking while digging into one of their delicacies.
 They sell a whole load of Portguese pastries and cakes, but of course are mostly famous for their glossy, caramelised custard tarts.
-Expect a long queue that goes down really fast and table seats that turn around quickly.
-Take a de-tour here if your around the market.
+Expect a long queue, speedy service and table seats that turn around quickly.
+Take a detour here if you’re around the market.

 2. Taberna do Mercado, Spitalfields Market.

 For the indulgent.

 A classy, Portuguese restaurant in Spitalfields Market that serves dainty but indulgent pastel de nata for a teatime treat or after dinner dessert.
 This is the only one I’ve had that ACTUALLY OOZES smooth, creamy, liquid custard when you bite into it.
 Not really a grab and go nata, more of a grab a friend for a nice afternoon nata.
-A good place to rest your feet after a wander around the market, and put the calories back on you burned off walking around.Galeta, South Bank Market.
+A little birdy tells me they do this by the slice too!!

 4. Galeta, South Bank Market

 For the adventurous.

 You can’t miss Galeta at Southbank Food Market just up from the London eye.
 Their stall is piled high with massive cookies and of course rows of natas.
 They do a classic custard, sweet raspberry or fresh blueberry, and the whole sharp fruity thing together with the rich custard.
 Wow.
 Mind blown.
 It’s also 4 for £5, and who ever just eats one…

 5. Canela, Covent Garden

 For the serious types.

 A trendy tapas and wine bar in the heart of Covent Garden.
-Think yummy mummies and people catching up over coffee during the day and wine in the evening.
+Think work lunches and people catching up over coffee during the day and wine in the evening.
 A taste of portugal in central London, they do great savoury food, a large selection of wine and some very delicate natas.
 If you feel the urge to splurge get all three, or just pop in for a hot drink and crispy nata.
-Like me.
+Like me!

 6. I love Natas, Seven Dials